 Do research.
 Using Google analytics, software or an external service, determine the traffic patterns you are receiving on each page of the site.
-Here are signs you need a redesign:
+Here are signs you need to update your website:

 If your site has not been re-engineered in several years, you might be working harder than necessary on maintenance and losing digital customers in the meantime.
 Here are indicators your site needs a rebuild:

-· Not adapted to mobile.
-The number of mobile users browsing websites surpassed desktop users in 2014.
+- Not adapted to mobile.
+The number of mobile users browsing websites surpassed desktop users is 2014.
 Statistics from comScore indicate that during August 2016, the average American spent 84 hours browsing on their smartphone, compared to 34 hours on a desktop.
 This mobile audience is going to grow, and you need to capture it.

-· Your site is too complex or difficult to maintain.
-If you need to hire a programmer to make simple changes to your website or your site takes too long to load, it’s time for a change.
-Employees with average technical skills should be able to learn how to add content or make updates to an integrated contact management system.
+- Your site is too complex or difficult to maintain.
+If you need to hire a programmer to make simple changes to your website or your site takes to long to load, it’s time for a change.
+Employees with average technical skills should be able to learn how to add content or make updates to an integrated content management system.